italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 The revocation scenarios involve two main flows:

     - The Revocation Request flow: this flow describes how an entity requests for a credential revocation to the Issuer of that credential.
-    - The Non-Revocation Attestation Request flow: this flow defines the technical protocol for requesting and obtaining a Non-Revocation Attestation and how the Wallet Instance will share it with a Verifier as a proof of validity of a credential.
+    - The Non-Revocation Attestation Request flow: this flow defines the technical protocol for requesting and obtaining a Non-Revocation Attestation and how the Wallet Instance will provide it with a Verifier as a proof of validity of a credential.